magne4000/node-qtdatastream/README.md

 Nodejs lib which can read/write Qt formatted Datastreams.

-For the moment the following types are handled for reading and writing: QBool, QUInt, QMap, QList, QString, QVariant
+For the moment the following types are handled for reading and writing:
+  QBool, QUInt, QMap, QList, QString, QVariant, QStringList, QShort, QInt, QByteArray, QUserType

 ## Getting Started
 Install the module with `npm install node-qtdatastream --production`,